CellEight/wpAutoConfig/README.md

 # wpAutoConfig
-An automated configuration script using Terraform, Ansible and Docker to rapidly create a full functioning WordPress web server on AWS.
+An automated configuration script using Terraform and Docker to rapidly create a full functioning WordPress web server on AWS.

 ## Usage